 Botanic

 Instagrammers love plants, and they love plant shops.
-That’s just a fact!
-And York is home to a gorgeous little plant shop on Walmgate, called Botanic.
+(Am I wrong?)
+York is home to a gorgeous little plant shop on Walmgate, called Botanic.
 It’s small (just two rooms) but will take care of all of your botanical needs.
 It’s also one of my favorite small businesses in York, so give them some love!
-They’re closed on Mondays and also on most Sundays.
+They’re usually closed on Tuesdays.

-This bookshop is covered floor to ceiling in shelves and shelves of books.
+This bookshop is five levels, and covered floor to ceiling in shelves and shelves of books.
 It’s one of my favorite bookshops in York!
-But while it’s a book-lovers delight, it’s also a lot of fun to photograph—both the exterior and the interior.
-Note that it is closed on Sundays.
+It’s a book-lovers delight, and conveniently located right next to the Minster.
+But it’s also a lot of fun to photograph – both the exterior and the interior.

 Cosy Club

 While Cosy Club is a popular chain with locations all over the country, the York location is something special.
-The building is an old movie theater—one of the first cinemas in York, the Electric Theater!
+The building is an old movie theater – one of the first cinemas in York, the Electric Theater!
 The magnificent exterior sets it apart from the other buildings on Fossgate.
 The interior is gorgeous too, done in a 1920s theme with plush seats and fun lighting.
 Inside or outside, it’ll look great on Instagram!
-The venue makes it one of my favorite bars in York, and also one of my favorite restaurants in York!
+The venue makes it one of the best bars in York, and also one of the best restaurants in York!

 Have you been to York?
 Where were your favorite Instagrammable locations?!